-- Families must file information required by this program. - If you do not qualify, please note on the form and sign. - Families must submit a written diet plan for infants and toddlers and notify the staff as changes are needed. - Children over the age of one year are served the food on the Berkley menu.
+- Families must file information required by this program. - If you do not qualify, please note on the form and sign - Families must submit a written diet plan for infants and toddlers and notify the staff as changes are needed. - Children over the age of one year are served the food on the Berkley menu.
 Substitutions may only be made if required for health reasons, such as an allergy, by a physician.
-Children who are allergic to milk, and have a doctor's note, will be served soy bean milk. - If you are bringing food in for a special occasion in your child's classroom such as a birthday or classroom celebration you must bring pre-packaged food in its original container.
+Children who are allergic to milk, and have a doctor's note, will be served soybean milk. - If you are bringing food in for a special occasion in your child's classroom such as a birthday or classroom celebration you must bring pre-packaged food in its original container.
 If you prefer "home prepared" food over prepackaged food a great alternative is to bring in muffin mix or cupcake mix and the children will prepare the muffins / cupcakes in the morning, bake them during nap and serve them at their afternoon celebration.
-The state reasoning for prepackaged food is the Berkley kitchen is inspected on a regular basis for sanitation. - As participants in the CACFP, The Berkley CFDC receives a subsidy for all food served. - All fresh fruits and vegetables are washed before eating. - Staff never use plastic or Styrofoam containers, plates, bags or wraps when microwaving food.
-Bottles are never put in a microwave.
+The state reasoning for prepackaged food is the Berkley kitchen is inspected on a regular basis for sanitation. - As participants in the CACFP, The Berkley CFDC receives a subsidy for all food served. - All fresh fruits and vegetables are washed before eating.